Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Text to unit value](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TextToUnitValue.png "[Text to unit value]")

-This extension is used to map a string attribute to a unit attribute.
+This extension is used to map a text to a unit attribute.
 A unit attribute always includes a unit and a quantity.
-Only the quantity value is mapped by the string attribute to the destination unit attribute.
+Only the quantity value is mapped by the source attribute.
 The default unit to the destination dimension is automatically used as unit for the destination attribute.

 ### Possible data type mappings